 After a fun four hours, I am so happy that we could complete another epic Kananaskis Hike.
 Read on for what to expect while hiking Windtower in Kananaskis Country.

 West Wind Pass Trailhead

 The hike starts out pretty mild.
 You’ll hike in the treeline for the first 45 minutes or so until you reach West Wind Pass.
 It’s a steady uphill easy climb to West Wind Pass.
 If you want a nice and short hike – stop here and enjoy the views over the Bow Valley.
 You’ll know you have reached West Wind Pass around 3km when you get above the trees and have awesome views.

-To conquer Windtower you have at least an hour and some change more of light scrambling and a moderate incline to go.
+To conquer Windtower, you have at least an hour and some change, more light scrambling, and a moderate incline to go.
 But it’s worth it to continue on.
 The path starts to fall apart a tad bit from West Wind Pass.
 Stay on trails with the AllTrails path.
-We saw two other guys taking a detour only to run into them later saying they got cliffed out.
+We saw two other guys taking a detour to run into them later, saying they got cliffed out.

-The last 1km is a pretty relentless uphill climb in scree, once you reach the top stop to admire the views.
+The last 1km is a pretty relentless uphill climb in scree once you reach the top stop to admire the views.
 It gets really windy – hence the name – Windtower.
 We hid out in a small rock wall to eat a cliff bar while enjoying the view with epic views.
-Don’t get too close the edge it is literally a straight drop off up here.
+Don’t get too close to the edge.
+It is literally a straight drop-off up here.

 Turn around and return the same way you came while enjoying views over the Spray Lakes Reservoir.

 The vast majority of hikes and easy scrambles in the Rockies, you’ll find us in our trusty Salomon Speedcross.

 Arc’teryx Cerium is our pick for the best down jacket.
 It’s incredibly light, and we bring it on almost every hike in the Rockies.